 Horta.
 Far adrift, in the Atlantic's vast sweep, Horta serves as a welcoming island respite for some truly epic ocean voyages.
 One of the most westerly parts of Europe, these Portuguese islands lie a full 1,100 miles from the coast of the mainland.
 The bustling marina here serves as the perfect stopover and a welcome respite for tired sailors and yachts embarking on transatlantic crossings.

-If you’re after a small ship cruise or an expedition ship cruise to Galapagos Islands Wild Earth Travel can help you find a trip of a lifetime.
+If you’re after a small ship cruise or an expedition ship cruise to Portugal or Spain Wild Earth Travel can help you find a trip of a lifetime.
 We are ready to guide you through our range of different options with impartial advice so you can experience the very best of this unique destination.
 Our team are all passionate expedition & small cruise ship travellers and our knowledge and stories come from our own personal experiences.